 The Christian Responsibility to Muslims by David J. Goa

-The newest publication of the Chester Ronning Centre addresses an issue of intense current concern: The Christian Responsibility to Muslims.
+The first of two new publications of the Chester Ronning Centre addresses an issue of intense current concern: The Christian Responsibility to Muslims.
 In this booklet, Centre Director David J. Goa shares reflections drawn from his long and varied experience of the ways Muslims and Christians have interacted with each other, often, but not always, ways that have enriched the lives of both.
 He identifies the basic element of religious hatred and violence as the habit of regarding people simply in terms of stereotyped religious categories, without sensing the need to understand their true motives and convictions without, as he puts it, “seeing their faces”.
 He presents vivid cameos of the generosity and humanity he has encountered in the Muslim community in Alberta; then, starting from the early years when Islam first appeared in the Middle East, he illustrates some different approaches that Christians have taken to living with Muslim authorities.
 There have been serious efforts at mutual understanding, but also the grim results evident when he visits Kossovo, where Christian and Muslim communities had been deliberately turned away from any recognition of each other.
 Finally he poses the critical question: What attitudes can Christians express toward Muhammad, the prophet of Islam, that would warm the hearts of Muslims?
 To this he finds no one simple answer, but offers valuable insights for committed Christians willing to help forge a sense of community in a pluralist country such as Canada is today.

 Love Knows No Bounds: A Christian Response to the Omar Khadr Story, Arlette Zinck